jfo/weblog/content/post/how-zig-do.md

 I hope this little half finished miniature project has given you some insight into how Zig code looks and what it might be used for.
-Zig is not a swiss army knife language, it is not the perfect tool for every job, it has a particular focus in mind, to be a pragmatic systems language that can be used along with and in lieu of the likes of C and C++.
+Zig is not a swiss army knife language, it is not the perfect tool for every job... it has a particular focus in mind, to be a pragmatic systems language that can be used along with and in lieu of the likes of C and C++.
 It forces you to be meticulous and specific about memory usage, memory management, and error handling.
 In